omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 	}

-The `targetFileName`, `targetTypeName` and `nedPackageName` variables are automatically filled out by the wizard based on what file or folder name the user has selected in the wizard.
+The `targetFileName`, `targetTypeName` and `nedPackageName` variables are automatically filled out by the wizard, based on what file or folder name the user has selected in the wizard.
 The rest of template variables are provided by the custom wizard page and will be substituted into the template automatically.